Learn from the experts

 How to add more value as a benefits brokerAs an employee benefits broker, you can offer your clients a substantial amount of information about the marketplace.
 But, in today’s tech-savvy world, HR professionals may think they can simply research and compare plans online.
 That means, you need to bring additional value to your client relationships, beyond product expertise.

 How disability insurance helps protect your employee investmentBy adding short- and long-term disability insurance to your benefits package, you can help your employees manage a challenging time, so they can be happier, healthier, and more productive at work.

 The softer skills you need in an insurance providerWhen you’re a small business, it’s impossible to do everything yourself – especially when it comes to insurance.
 That’s why partnering with the right insurance provider is such an important step.

-3 ways to position your small business benefitsBy Ron Herrmann, Head of Life Insurance and Employee Benefits, AXA Equitable.
+3 ways to position your small business benefitsBy Ron Herrmann, Head of Life Insurance and Employee Benefits, Equitable.

 How can small businesses position their companies for success and entice new workers into the fold?